mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ## 4. CRUD Abstract Interface

 "DID Object" Identifiers and associated DID Documents on the Trusted Digital Web are managed by a compliant Trusted Digital Web Runtime Library.
-The Library implments CRUD interfaces for controlling the lifecycle of a "DID Object" Identifier and its associated DID Document that are compliant with this specification.
+The Library implements CRUD interfaces for controlling the lifecycle of a "DID Object" Identifier and its associated DID Document that are compliant with this specification.

 ### 4.1 Create (Register)